Iterating Fun - Simon Newstead

 But assuming you are making good games, investing in brand building can add up to huge wins in the long term.

 Any branding tips to share?
-I’d love to hear your feedback.
-Email or Tweet
+I’d love to hear your feedback. or

-Big thanks to our investor Doug Glen whose Mattel experience made us “see the light”!
+Big thanks to our investor whose Mattel experience made us “see the light”!

 #marketing #startup #game industry #game design